 Occupation given in Census Returns of England and Wales, 1891

-Harry and his oldest son, Greville 'Sculptor & Church Furnisher' (employer and worker respectively), also Harry and William 'Sculptor & Church Furnisher Apprentice' both workers
+Harry and his oldest son, Greville 'Sculptor & Church Furnisher' (employer and worker respectively), also his sons Harry and Wilfred 'Sculptor & Church Furnisher Apprentice' both workers

 19th Century British Library Newspapers

 Trewman's Exeter Flying Post or Plymouth and Cornish Advertiser (Exeter, England), Wednesday, January 9, 1878; Issue 5891 AND Wednesday, April 3, 1878; Issue 5903 AND Wednesday, May 2, 1883; Issue 6025.
 AND Saturday, January 6, 1900; Issue 10134 The Sheffield & Rotherham Independent (Sheffield, England), Wednesday, September 13, 1893; pg.
 7; Issue 12190.(accessed 27 April 2011)